StuPro-TOSCAna/TOSCAna/docs/dev/model/effective-model.md

 ```

 ### Iterate elements
-All TOSCA class instances are visitable, i.e., support getting visitted by a matching visitor instance (`NodeVisitor`, `CapabilityVisitor` or `RelationshipVisitor`).
+All TOSCA class instances are visitable, i.e., support getting visited by a matching visitor instance (`NodeVisitor`, `CapabilityVisitor` or `RelationshipVisitor`).
 The double dispatch mechanism provided by the visitor pattern solves the problem of accessing arbitrary TOSCA types without writing a myriad of if-statements (`if node instanceof..`).
 Instead, simply extend one of the base visitor classes and implement the needed `visit` method(s).
 If not implemented, the default behaviour of any `visit` method is a *noop*.

-However, sometimes it might be needed to report an error upon encountering non-implemented methods (e.g., when writing a  visitor which shall report an `UnsupportedTypeException` when visitting any node besides a `MysqlDatabase`).
+However, sometimes it might be needed to report an error upon encountering non-implemented methods (e.g., when writing a  visitor which shall report an `UnsupportedTypeException` when visiting any node besides a `MysqlDatabase`).
 Therefore, the strict visitor classes `StrictNodeVisitor`, `StrictCapabilityVisitor`, `StrictRelationshipVisitor`) can be used.

 ##### Example: Execute action for every node of type `Apache`
 ```java